State asked to halt sale of three Baltimore Museum of Art paintings

 In announcing the plan, Director Christopher Bedford said that the museum is financially sound and that the sale of three works by White men is intended to address systemic racism and injustice that “should have been addressed with determination centuries ago.”

-In a statement, the BMA said it is confident that there are no legal issues related to the proposed de-accessioning plan.
+In a statement, the BMA said it is confident that there are no legal issues related to the proposed deaccessioning plan.

 In 2018, the museum sold seven paintings, including works by Warhol, Robert Rauschenberg and Kenneth Noland, for $16.2 million.
 It used the proceeds to purchase art by women and artists of color.

-These latest de-accessions take advantage of a rule change that allows greater flexibility for the use of proceeds from sales.
+These latest deaccessions take advantage of a rule change that allows greater flexibility for the use of proceeds from sales.
 In April, the Association of Art Museum Directors temporarily changed its guidelines primarily to help museums that are being hard hit by the pandemic.
 As a result, the BMA can use the interest generated by the sale for a broad range of expenses, including paying staff and funding diversity initiatives.

 Critics say the museum could fund these programs without selling these critical pieces.
 Laurence J. Eisenstein, a former trustee who signed the letter, said it is unclear how much money will be used for equity and inclusion work — efforts he supports — and he said there is nothing that binds the museum to continue to use the money that way in the future.